W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 Salvation is right-mindedness.
 Right-mindedness is not the One-mindedness of the Holy Spirit.
 Right-mindedness must be achieved before One-mindedness can be restored.
-Right-mindedness is without attack and without judgement.
+Right-mindedness is without attack and without judgment.
 Right-mindedness is the end of wrong-mindedness.
 The ego is laid aside.
 The mind is directed automatically to One-mindedness.
 :::

-11. It cannot be emphasised too often that correcting perception is merely a temporary expedient.
+11. It cannot be emphasized too often that correcting perception is merely a temporary expedient.
 ²It is necessary only because misperception is a block to knowledge, while accurate perception is a stepping-stone towards it.
 ³The whole value of right perception lies in the inevitable realisation that *all* perception is unnecessary.
 ⁴This removes the block entirely.